Computing tropical points and tropical links: Introduction

-We present a simple yet novel approach for solving the aforementioned problems, based on the following bread-and-butter techniques in computer algebra and number theory: \begin{enumerate}[leftmargin=*] \item intersecting with hyperplanes to reduce to dimension zero, \item applying triangular decomposition to reduce to triangular sets, \item reading off valuations of roots from Newton polygons. \end{enumerate} Moreover, the algorithm for tropical links also relies on recent results by Osserman and Payne on the intersection of tropical varieties~\cite{OssermanPayne13}.
+We present a simple yet novel approach for solving the aforementioned problems, based on the following bread-and-butter techniques in computer algebra and number theory: \begin{enumerate}[leftmargin=*] \item intersection with random hyperplanes, \item triangular decomposition of zero-dimensional polynomial ideals, \item reading off valuations of roots from Newton polygons. \end{enumerate} Moreover, the algorithm for tropical links also relies on a generalization of the \emph{Transverse Intersection Lemma} \cite[Lemma 3.2]{BJSST07} to general fields with valuation, which follows from recent results by Osserman and Payne~\cite{OssermanPayne13}.

-We use our algorithms to study some higher tropical Grassmannians.
-Tropical Grassmannians $\mathcal G_{k,n}$ have been studied to great detail by Speyer and Sturmfels~\cite{SpeyerSturmfels}, who showed that $\mathcal G_{2,n}$ for $n\geq 2$ and $\mathcal G_{3,6}$ are simplicial fans, the former using an intriguing connection to spaces of phylogenetic trees and the latter through explicit computation.
-In their work on the parametrization and realizability of tropical planes~\cite{Herrmann2009}, Hermannn, Joswig and Speyer showed that $\mathcal G_{3, 7}$ is also a simplicial fan.
-We will complement these findings by showing that $\mathcal G_{3,8}$ and $\mathcal G_{4,8}$ have both maximal cones which are not simplicial as well as codimension one links which are of higher valency.
+We use our algorithms to study some higher tropical Grassmannians $\mathcal G_{k,n}$.
+They were first studied by Speyer and Sturmfels~\cite{SpeyerSturmfels}, who showed that $\mathcal G_{2,n}$ for $n\geq 2$ and $\mathcal G_{3,6}$ are simplicial fans, the former using an intriguing connection to spaces of phylogenetic trees and the latter through explicit computation.
+Additionally, in their work on the parametrization and realizability of tropical planes~\cite{Herrmann2009}, Hermannn, Jensen, Joswig and Sturmfels showed that $\mathcal G_{3, 7}$ is also a simplicial fan.
+We will complement these findings by showing that this does not hold for $\mathcal G_{3,8}$ and~$\mathcal G_{4,8}$.